Before the Bell: What every Canadian investor needs to know today

 The Canadian dollar was holding above 77 cents (U.S.) in early trading on the combined impact of higher oil prices, the promise of higher interest rates and a broadly weaker U.S. dollar.
 The loonie closed Thursday at 76.83 cents.
 So far, the day's range is 76.86 cents to 77.08 cents, with the peak being seen last night.

 Currency watchers will have an eye on reports on Canadian GDP for April and the Bank of Canada's second-quarter business outlook survey Friday morning.
+Statistics Canada said the Canadian economy grew 0.2 per cent on a monthly basis in April, slightly better than expected.
+Early Friday, the loonie was leading most G10 currencies and was within striking distance of a fresh 2017 high.
+The loonie remained relatively steady after the release of the April GDP report.

 "The BOS (business outlook survey) will be more important as the market looks for evidence of additional improvement relative to the (first-quarter) assessment after the BoC shifted to a hawkish bias two weeks ago," Sue Trinh, head of Asia FX strategy for RBC Capital Markets, said in a morning note.